etcd-io/etcd/Documentation/platforms/container-linux-systemd.md

+---
-# Run etcd on Container Linux with systemd
+title: Run etcd on Container Linux with systemd
+---

 The following guide shows how to run etcd with [systemd][systemd-docs] under [Container Linux][container-linux-docs].